 I use the term "pantry" to describe more than my cabinet of canned food, rice, and pasta.
 It's the larger assortment of core foods my husband and I eat week in and week out, made up of canned and dry goods, as well as refrigerator and freezer staples.

 Training for an Ironman reminded me how much I really rely on these foods to get meals on the table for my family.
-Not only does keeping my kitchen stocked make meal prep a more seamless process, but it makes grocery shopping easier since I'm buying the same items every week.
+Not only does keeping my kitchen stocked make meal prep a more seamless process, but it also makes grocery shopping easier since I'm buying the same items every week.

 Lesson #4: My Ten 10 Ironman Pantry Staples